© Daxiao Productions / Stocksy United

 - 90 hours of lactation specific education (e.g., CBI’s Breastfeeding Counselor course if doing pathway 1 or pathway 3) within the five years prior to completing the exam

-- 300-1000 hours of supporting lactation problems (hours differ depending on the pathway chosen)
+- 300-1000 hours clinical hours supporting lactation (hours differ depending on the pathway chosen)

 - Completion of one academic semester in eight health science courses at an accredited higher education institution (unless a nurse, midwife, doctor etc.)